stanford-cs149/asst2/README.md

   * How did you track dependencies in Part B to ensure correct execution of task graphs?

  2. In Part A, you may have noticed that simpler task system implementations (e.g., a completely serial implementation, or the spawn threads every launch implementation), perform as well as or sometimes better than the more advanced implementations.
 Please explain why this is the case, citing certain tests as examples.
 For example, in what situations did the sequential task system implementation perform best?
 Why?
 In what situations did the spawn-every-launch implementation perform as well as the more advanced parallel implementations that use a thread pool?
 When does it not?
+ 3. Describe one test that you implemented for this assignment.
+What does the test do, what is it meant to check, and how did you verify that your solution to the assignment did well on your test?
+Did the result of the test you added cause you to change your assignment implementation?